Brazil's Bolsonaro arrives in Israel for pre-vote visit

 Bolsonaro was welcomed by Netanyahu and an official ceremony at the airport near Tel Aviv.

-Bolsonaro's controversial pledge to move Brazil's embassy to Jerusalem is expected to be high on the agenda, as Netanyahu uses the occasion to boost his standing ahead of April 9 elections.
+Bolsonaro's controversial pledge to move Brazil's embassy to the disputed city of Jerusalem is expected to be high on the agenda, as Netanyahu uses the occasion to boost his standing ahead of April 9 elections.

-Months after promising the shift, which sparked an angry response from Palestinian leaders, Bolsonaro has yet to announce a timetable.
+Months after promising the step already taken by US President Donald Trump -- leading the Palestinians to freeze ties with the White House -- Bolsonaro has yet to announce a timetable.

 Speaking to reporters Thursday, Bolsonaro suggested he was in no hurry to make a decision.